EMoon-03/GolfSwing/README.md

 # GolfSwing
-A personal project for tracking golf swings and to offer swing improvement
+A personal project for tracking golf swings and offering swing improvement